 A Trip to Ireland

-We flew our granddaughter Lauren to Paris to stay with us for her high school graduation present.
-During her stay, we all flew over to Ireland, where we visited Counties Clare and Galway.
+We flew our granddaughter Lauren to Paris for her high school graduation present.
+We all flew over to Ireland during her stay, where we visited Counties Clare and Galway.

 Fireworks on the Seine